We are Students for Children: Irmak, Roos, Fabienne, Zuzanna, Sandeep & Evelin!

 Students for Children is unique as its entire board is made up of students.

 We work with overhead costs that are lower than 10%: almost all of our revenue goes directly to the projects that we support.

 How do we get support?

 Our NGO raises money in The Netherlands to provide support to our projects in developing countries.
 This is done by organizing several activities with schools and other companies throughout the year.
-Through the activities, we aim to fundraise money and spread the awareness of unequal education around the world.
-Besides that we have a number of fixed donors who support us monthly for whom we are very grateful for their steady contribution.
+Through the activities, we aim to fundraise money and spread awareness of unequal education around the world.
+Besides that, we have a number of fixed donors who support us monthly for whom we are very grateful for their steady contribution.

 Students for Children has been organized by the tax authorities as an ANBI foundation (the Dutch hallmark for charities) under RSIN number 8171.86.566.
 Click here for more information about our ANBI status.